Ofredy/Universe-Fighting-Championship/README.md

 # Universe-Fighting-Championship

+Description:
-An RPG game that I am currently working on in C++.
+An RPG game built using object oreinted programming in c++.
-I am currently working on the game and I will have it up soon!
+The goal of the game is to defeat all enemies in a strategic manner.

+How to play:
+- need to have a c++ compilier
+- need to have characters.h and ufcGame.cpp in same file